classdojo/policies/terms.md

 > **Students**: if you want to create a ClassDojo account and connect it with a class, you must be invited by a teacher.
 If you’re under 13, you have to get your parent’s permission.
 > We collect minimal information from students to provide them with the ClassDojo service – usually just a username, password and their age (and a parent’s email address to ask for Consent when applicable).

-b. **Teachers**: if you are a teacher, aide, or other similar personnel accessing the Service on behalf of a school, school district, or other similar educational institution (the "Institution"), the following terms apply to you:
+b. **Teachers and school leaders**: if you are a teacher, school leader, aide, or other similar personnel accessing the Service on behalf of a school, school district, or other similar educational institution (the "Institution"), the following terms apply to you:

 	i.
 You agree that you are acting on behalf of (or have permission from) your Institution to enter into this Agreement and to use the Service as part of your curriculum.